NatronGitHub/openfx-misc/README.md

 ### ColorLookup does not work on Nuke 8/9, DaVinci Resolve...

 Although Nuke 8 & 9 claim via OpenFX that they support parametric parameters (i.e. adjustable parametric curves), these don't work (at least on OS X, and maybe on other platforms).
-The plugins cannot be instanciated, nothing seems to happen, and the following message appears on the console:
+The plugin appears in the plugin list, but cannot be instanciated.
+Nothing seems to happen, and the following message appears on the console (on OS X):

     Exception thrown
       basic_string::_S_construct NULL not valid